DEVSENSE/phptools-docs/docs/vscode/Editor/auto-import.md

 ## Import from Code Action

 In case there is a missing import, a quick code actions is provided with available options.
+To open the *quick fix*, use either a shortcut (default `Ctrl`+`.`) or click onto a lightbulb icon.
+If there is a selection of code, all the quick fixes within the selection are shown.

 ![Resolve missing namespace](../imgs/missing-namespace-fix.png)